Diminished Value Claims: How to Get Compensated After Your Car Loses Value

 When you sell or trade in your vehicle, the accident history remains visible to future buyers, who typically demand a lower price for a car with damage on its record.
 This decrease in market value is what diminished value compensates you for—the financial loss that persists even when your car looks and drives perfectly after repairs.

-Understanding actual cash value becomes important when assessing diminished value, as this represents your vehicle's pre-accident worth.
+Understanding actual cash value is important when assessing diminished value, as this represents your vehicle's pre-accident worth.
 You can file a diminished value claim against the at-fault driver's insurance company to recover this loss in most states.
 The amount you can claim depends on several factors including your vehicle's age, mileage, accident severity, and repair quality.

 The Three Types of Diminished Value